ashudeep/ranking-fairness-uncertainty/README.md

 - linear_program.py: Provides necessary functions to transform the ranking problem to the linear program that can be solved by an off-the-shelf LP solver.
 - sample_rankings.py: Provides utility functions to work with ranking distributions.
 - plot_utils.py: Utility functions to plot the graphs and visualizations shown below.
 -requirements.txt: To be able to run the code, these requirements must be installed.
 The jupyter notebook also requires a latex installation to be able to use math fonts inside the plots.
-If it does not work for you, please change the line with plt.rcParams['text.usetex'] from True to False.
+If it does not work for you, please change the line with ```plt.rcParams['text.usetex']''' from True to False.

 Jupyter Notebooks: